ClickHouse/clickhouse-docs/docs/en/architecture/seven-nodes.md

 ---
 slug: /en/architecture/seven-nodes
-sidebar_label: HA and Scalability
+sidebar_label: Two shards and two replicas
 ---

-# HA with Replication and Sharding
+# Two shards and two replicas

 This example architecture is designed to provide high availability and scalability.
 It includes seven nodes: four ClickHouse servers, and three coordination (ClickHouse Keeper) servers.